chris510/Wallstreet-Bets/README.md

 - Real-time and historical price data of all stocks traded on the NASDAQ
 - Interactive dashboard showing a user's relavant owned as well as watched stocks
 - Interactive charts displaying stock price and portfolio price fluctuation over time
+- Users are able to purchase and sell their own stocks, as well as add/remove stocks from their watchlist
 - Allow search for a specific stock by ticker symbol or company name
 - Relevant news displayed for the general market on home page, and for specific stock on the stock's show page